- Microsoft announced the feature's availability, and we're showing you how to activate it.

 - Carefully follow our guide and you too will use File Explorer tabs for Windows 11 in no time.

-It was only yesterday when we discussed the fact that Microsoft is ready to bring File Explorer tabs for Windows 11.
+It was only yesterday that we discussed the fact that Microsoft is ready to bring File Explorer tabs for Windows 11.

 However, some of the more tech-savvy users stumbled upon it and some of them even managed to activate it.